Yongalls/SSL_AdThMix/Fixed_Threshold/README.md

 nsml run -d fashion_eval -e main.py -a "--threshold 0.8"
 ```

-You can change the value of threshold if you want.
+You can change the value of threshold using above argument.